-At the AAAAI annual meeting in Los Angeles, study author Dr. Gideon Lack explained that the EAT (Enquiring about Tolerance) study was designed to see if early consumption of peanuts could prevent peanut allergy not only in children at high risk for reactivity, as seen in the LEAP and LEAP-On studies, but also in a general population of breastfeeding infants.
+At the AAAAI allergists’ 2016 meeting, study author Dr. Gideon Lack explained that the EAT (Enquiring about Tolerance) study was designed to see if early consumption of peanuts could prevent peanut allergy not only in children at high risk for reactivity, as seen in the LEAP and LEAP-On studies, but also in a general population of breastfeeding infants.

 As well, “we wanted to see whether the concept of ‘tolerance induction’ could be extended to other food allergens – namely egg, milk, fish, wheat and sesame – in addition to peanut,” Lack, a professor of pediatric allergy at King’s College London, said during a press conference at the AAAAI meeting.